Fortran

 Note: Fortran code is case-insensitive; you don’t have to worry about the capitalisation of your variable names but it’s good practice to keep it consistent.

-this statement variables will be implicitly typed according to the letter they begin with.
+Note the additional statement at the beginning of the program: implicit none.
+This statement tells the compiler that all variables will be explicitly declared; without this statement variables will be implicitly typed according to the letter they begin with.

-the beginning of each program and procedure.
-Implicit typing is considered bad practice in
+Important: Always use the implicit none statement at the beginning of each program and procedure.
+Implicit typing is considered bad practice in modern programming since it hides information leading to more program errors.

-Once we have declared a variable, we can assign and reassign values to it using the assignment operator =
+Once we have declared a variable, we can assign and reassign values to it using the assignment operator =.

 Example: variable assignment